assis402/continhas/README.md

 # Continhas
-Personal Finance Control App with React Native.=
+Personal Finance Control App with React Native.

 This is a project for a personal finance app in React Native and developed with the help of the Expo platform to test it in a practical way on Android and iOS devices.
 This application will consume the API of the "TransactionsAPI" project (https://github.com/assis402/TransactionsAPI).